humzalikhan/humzalikhan.github.io/_pages/reading.md

 * *The Healing of America: A Global Quest for Better, Cheaper, and Fairer Health Care* by T.R.
 Reid
 * *Understanding Health Policy* by Bodenheimer and Grumbach
 * *And What's Beyond That?* by Stanley Falkow

+*Note: I've been pretty bad at updating this–I still care about books.*

 **What I've Read in 2021**
 * *A Funny Thing Happened on the Way to Stockholm* by Rob Lefkowitz and Randy Hall